unixpickle/cubezapp/assets/scripts/model/README.md

  * **scrambler** - string - the type of puzzle.js scrambler to use
  * **scrambleType** - string - the subtype of the scrambler to use
  * **lastUsed** - int - the UNIX time in milliseconds that the user last modified or switched to this puzzle
  * **timerInput** - int - an enum for the input method.
-The values of this setting are given meaning by the view and controller.
+   * 0 - INPUT_REGULAR - the timer is a normal.
+   * 1 - INPUT_INSPECTION - inspection time is used.
+   * 2 - INPUT_BLD - blindfolded (two-stage) mode.
+   * 3 - INPUT_STACKMAT - an external stackmat is used.
+   * 4 - INPUT_ENTRY - manual entry is used.
  * **id** - string - the unique identifier of the puzzle. **This field will not be present if the puzzle has not been added to the store.**

 <a name="global-settings-object"></a>